henriquebastos/deepdict/README.md

-# DeepDict: The easy way to manipulate deeply-nested dicts like JSON-style objects.
+# DictDeeper: The easy way to manipulate deeply-nested dicts like JSON-style objects.

-## What you can do with DeepDict?
+## What you can do with DictDeeper?

 1. You can navigate to any depth with a simple dotted-string key notation.
 2. You can even transparently navigate within lists inside dicts.